lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .output}

-Our function tells us that `SmallGroup(105,1)` has an integer average order of elements.
+Our function tells us that the average order of elements of`SmallGroup(105,1)` is an integer.

 Let us have a closer look at the group we just found.
-For example, its isomorphism typ is of interest.
+For example, its isomorphism type is of interest.
 It can be computed using the GAP function `StructureDescription`.
 Check [here](http://www.gap-system.org/Manuals/doc/ref/chap39.html#X87BF1B887C91CA2E) for further information.

 ~~~